Chuck E. Cheese: International expansion

 In 1981, the restaurant opened its first international franchise in Australia under the name Charlie Cheese's Pizza Playhouse.
 The name change had to do with the common meaning of the word "chuck," which in Australia is a reference to the phrase "to throw up."
 The first location, located in Surfer's Paradise, Queensland, relocated in 1982 to a location in Carina, Queensland, which closed by the mid-1980s.
 In January 2024, it was announced that Chuck E. Cheese would be making its return to Australia with a multi-unit franchise partnership with Royale Hospitality Group, and announced in March 2025 that the first location will be opening in Perth, Western Australia.
 In August 2025, the franchise announced the location would be opening in Joondalup, a suburb of Perth, on September 6, 2025.
 Consecutively, Pizza Time Theatre, Inc. also opened at least one restaurant in British Hong Kong and Singapore, which both closed shortly thereafter as a result of the initial company's 1984 bankruptcy.
 Two locations in Puerto Rico franchised by Santa Rosa Enterprises would open in 1983: one in San Juan, Condado in September of that year, and one in the Santa Rosa Mall in Bayamón would open in either November or December of that year.
 Both stores would be short-lived and would approximately close by the end of 1985.
 Pizza Time Theatre also opened a location in Creteil, France in 1984 and planned to open a location in Ealing, England in the mid '80s, but the plan failed.
 In December 2024, it was announced that Chuck E. Cheese would be making its official debut in the United Kingdom with target cities including Glasgow, Scotland, Manchester, England, and Bristol, England.

 In 1994, nine years after ShowBiz Pizza Time was formed, the first new international location would open in Lo Barnechea, Santiago, Chile.
 More restaurants would open in the country, with 13 total stores as of 2023.
-In the late 90's, there was a plan to expand to Israel, 1998 saw the plan of expanding to Japan first opening in Tokyo.
+In the late 1990s, there was a plan to expand to Israel, 1998 saw the plan of expanding to Japan first opening in Tokyo.
 These never materialized.
 An expansion for the Philippines was planned, and the first location would have opened by 2000.
 However, these plans (like Pizza Time Theatre's plans for future expansion) never materialized.
 In the Middle East, locations would open in Saudi Arabia beginning in 2001, the United Arab Emirates in 2008, Jordan in 2019, Bahrain in 2021, Qatar in 2022, and Kuwait in 2024.
 Three new locations would open in Puerto Rico between 2003 and 2008.
 Another plan to open in the Glorietta mall complex of Makati City, Philippines, was greenlit in January 2013 but that also never happened.